soutaro/SMHTTPClient/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SMHTTPClient.svg?style=flat)](http://cocoapods.org/pods/SMHTTPClient)

 SMHTTPClient is a HTTP/1.1 client based on socket API.
-Since it does not depend on NSURLSession nor CFHTTP, application transport security does not prohibit sending plain-text requests with this library.
+Since it does not depend on NSURLSession, application transport security does not prohibit sending plain-text requests with this library.

 ## Usage